marius-team/marius/docs/db2graph/db2graph.rst

          - String
          - Path to the text file that contains the SQL SELECT queries fetching edges from entity nodes to entity nodes.
          - Yes
-       * - edges_entity_feature_values_queries
-         - String
-         - Path to the text file that contains the SQL SELECT queries fetching edges from entity nodes to feature values.
-         - Yes

 #. | Next, define SQL SELECT queries.
 Assume the file ``conf/entity_nodes.txt`` has been created.
 In it, define SQL queries with the following format.
 Each SQL SELECT query represent an entity node in the graph.
 Note that SQL key word ``DISTINCT`` is optional & you can use any SQL key word after WHERE.: